St Peter's Church, Northampton: Interior

 The aisles are separated from the nave and the chancel by a continuous arcade of eight bays, five of which are between the nave and the aisles, and the other three bays between the chancel and the aisles.
 The tower arch and the arches in the arcades are all in Norman style.
 The capitals are carved in a variety of designs, which include faces, foliage, animals and birds, and abstract motifs.
 The east wall contains the decorative scheme applied by Oldrid Scott.
 In front of the east wall is an ornate carved reredos with paintings by Burlison and Grylls.
 The lectern is brass.
 The font dates from the 14th century, and has a painted cover by Gilbert Scott.
 The stained glass windows date from the second half of the 19th century.
-In the south aisle is a Saxon grave slab, carved with birds, beasts and a Green Man.
-The memorials in the church include one to the geologist William Smith who died in 1839 and is buried in the churchyard.
-This memorial consists of a bust carved by Matthew Noble.
+In the south aisle is a splendidly well-preserved 12th-century grave slab thought to be carved by the same stone masons who did the decorative carvings on the capitals.
+The disgorging head breathes out a stream of creation: with foliage, dragons and a stag hunted by a dog.
+The imagery is in Scandinavian-Saxon style and shows continuity of tradition in the art history.
+The memorials in the church include one to the geologist William Smith who died in 1839.
+This marble bust was carved by Matthew Noble.
+The tomb of William Smith is in the churchyard facing the west tower.
 There is a ring of eight bells, all of which were cast in 1734 by Abraham II Rudhall.